opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/migrating-from-other_clouds-to-cce.md

 ---
 id: migrating-from-other_clouds-to-cce
 title: Migrating Clusters from Other Clouds to CCE
-tags: [cce, migration, minio, velero, obs, wordpress, kubernetes]
+tags: [cce, migration, minio, velero, obs, wordpress, kubernetes, aws, eks]
 ---

 # Migrating Clusters from Other Clouds to CCE

-This article series showcase how to migrate Kubernetes workloads from other cloud or on-premises Kubernetes environments to the Cloud Container Engine (CCE) on Open Telekom Cloud.
+This best practices series showcase how to migrate Kubernetes workloads from other cloud or on-premises Kubernetes environments to the Cloud Container Engine (CCE) on Open Telekom Cloud.
 It highlights the key considerations for moving applications, container images, and persistent data while ensuring compatibility and service continuity.
 This best practice focuses on leveraging Open Telekom Cloud services such as [OBS](https://docs.otc.t-systems.com/object-storage-service/index.html) and [SWR](https://docs.otc.t-systems.com/software-repository-container/index.html), along with established tools like [Velero](https://velero.io/), and optionaly [MinIO](https://www.min.io/), to provide a reliable and structured migration path for Kubernetes workloads.

 <center>
 ![image1](/img/docs/best-practices/containers/cloud-container-engine/en-us_image_0000001402114285.png)